Selective spin transport through a quantum heterostructure: Transfer matrix method: Introduction

-The spin dependent transport through nanostructures such as a QD system, can be investigated by coupling it to magnetic or nonmagnetic leads and passing a current through the system~\cite{r14,r17,r18,r19,r20}.
-Several theoretical as well as experimental studies have been made on the spin transport through quantum dot devices~\cite{r21,r22,r23}.
+The spin dependent transport through such a QD system can be inspected by coupling it to external electrodes and passing a current through the system~\cite{r14,r17,r18,r19,r20}.
+Several theoretical as well as experimental studies have been made so far on spin transport through quantum dot devices~\cite{r21,r22,r23}.
+Aim of our present model is to study coherent spin transport through a quantum heterostructure attached to two non-magnetic electrodes.
+Within a simple tight-binding framework we numerically calculate two-terminal spin dependent transmission probability together with junction current based on transfer matrix method~\cite{r24,r25,r26}.
+Several cases are analyzed depending on the orientations of magnetic and non-magnetic sites of quantum heterostructure and our results suggest that under certain conditions the model can be utilized as an efficient spin filter with high degree of spin polarization ($100\%$) for a wide range of applied bias voltage.

-Aim of the model that has been analyzed below is to study analytically the coherent spin dependent transport of a magnetic QD system attached to nonmagnetic leads, with the magnetic quantum dot (MQD) device having an arbitrary magnetic configuration.
-This analysis has been done using Transfer matrix method in the framework of tight-binding Hamiltonian~\cite{r24,r25,r26,r27,r28}.
+The paper is organized as follows.
+In Sec.
+II, the model and the methods for the calculations of spin dependent transmission probabilities along with transport currents are described.
+In Sec.
+III we present the numerical results of heterostructure considering four different configurations and analyze how to achieve spin selective transmission and polarized spin currents.
+Finally, in Sec.
+IV we conclude our findings.